Causal inference in degenerate systems: An impossibility result: Tests for the uniqueness of Markov boundary

 \section{Tests for the uniqueness of Markov boundary}

-A test for the uniqueness of Markov boundary is essential to make the theoretical result in Section \ref{sec:multiple} useful in practice.
-In the following, we adopt a two-step procedure to solve this problem: (i) Find a Markov boundary for the response variable $Y$ within the observed data set $\mathcal{S}$; (ii) Decide if such a Markov boundary is unique.
+We develop a two-step procedure to test the uniqueness of Markov boundary: (i) Find a Markov boundary for the response variable $Y$ within the observed data set $\mathcal{S}$; (ii) Decide if there exist other Markov boundaries, other than the one identified in (i).